88saiba/otogipush/README.md

 # Requirement
 You must have python version 3 or latest installed on your machine<br>
-(Unix-like Distro only, sorry windows user, i'm not part of ur community).
+(Unix-like Distro only like from Linux, BSD or MacOS.
+I'm sorry windows user, i'm not part of ur community).

 # Must Change First
 ## Configuration: